nf-core/rangeland/docs/output.md

 Logs can be consulted for debugging purposes.
 ARD may be collected as a basis for other remote sensing workflows.
 The ARD in `level2_ard/` consist two `.tif` files per initial input image, a quality data file and the atmospherically corrected satellite data.
-Note that the `.tif` files are only published when the `save_ard` parameter is set to `true` to avoid bloating the storage.
+Note that the `.tif` files are only published when the `--save_ard` parameter is set to `true` to avoid bloating the storage.

 ### Higher-level-Processing